 Where to Use Mulch

-Mulch can also be used to cover tails, driveways, and plan and natural areas.
+Mulch can also be used to cover trails, driveways, and plan and natural areas.

 When and How Often to Mulch

 The best time to mulch new plantings is right after you plant them.
-Around establishing plants mulch is best applied in early spring.
+Around established plants, mulch is best applied in early spring.
 This is when plants are beginning to grow and before weed seeds start to germinate.
 Though mulch can be applied anytime.